mtgjson/mtgjson-website/docs/data-models/card-set/README.md

 > - **Attributes:** <i class="optional">optional</i>

 > ### foreignData
 > A list of data properties in other languages.
-See the [Foreign Data](/data-models/foreign-data/) data model.
+See the [Foreign Data](/data-models/foreign-data/) Data Model.
 >
 > - **Type:** `array[] | array[object]`
 > - **Introduced:** `v4.0.0`